astronomer/docs/learn/airflow-dbt-cloud.md

 [dbt Cloud](https://getdbt.com/) is a managed service that provides a hosted architecture to run dbt, a tool that helps you build interdependent SQL models for in-warehouse data transformation.

-The [dbt Cloud Airflow provider](https://registry.astronomer.io/providers/apache-airflow-providers-dbt-cloud/) allows users to orchestrate and execute actions in dbt Cloud as DAGs.
+The [dbt Cloud Apache Airflow® provider](https://registry.astronomer.io/providers/apache-airflow-providers-dbt-cloud/) allows users to orchestrate and execute actions in dbt Cloud as DAGs.
 Running dbt with Airflow ensures a reliable, scalable environment for models, as well as the ability to trigger models based on upstream dependencies in your data ecosystem.

 :::info